 Green Mountain or Traeger?

-Louisiana Grills LG700: Exceptional Quality at a Great Price
+Louisiana Grills LG700: Exceptional Quality and Value

 - Primary grill grate is 26x19” for 497 square inches.

 - Constructed from 14 gauge steel

 - One-touch PID Controller gives you the ability to set temperatures in 5°F increments from 180-600°F

 - Programmable Meat probe allows you to monitor food temperatures and program the grill to lower the heat when it’s done cooking.

 - Adjustable Flame Broiler allows you to cook over an open flame for high-heat grilling and true searing.

 - Included upper rack (210 sq in) increases total cooking area to 707 square inches.